-The Group is exposed to commodity price risk arising from retail prices of the liquid fuels.
-Liquid fuel prices are set by the UAE Ministry of Energy, which limits and may result in reductions in the profit margins on these products.
+The Group is exposed to commodity price risk arising from retail prices of the refined petroleum products.
+Gasoline and diesel prices are set by the UAE Ministry of Energy, which limits and may result in reductions in the profit margins on these products.
 There can be no assurance that the UAE Ministry of Energy will continue to set retail prices at a level that provides the same or a similar profit margin, and any reduction in the profit margin on these products would have a material adverse impact on our results of operations and financial position.
 Under the new supply agreements, ADNOC will provide the Group protection against reduction in per-litre gross profits below certain specified levels (note 8).